Ham radio events

-Friday 13th October 2023 MSARS and Online, 19:45hrs BST
+Friday 13th October 2023 MSARS and Online.
+One of several GM8JBJ ham radio events.

 Past Talk – About Sporadic E – see below for video

-23rd September 2022 MSARS and Online
+23rd September 2022 MSARS and Online.
+One of several GM8JBJ ham radio events.

-In strawberry season, not all fruits in the garden are strawberries.
+In summer, not all fruits in the garden are strawberries.
 This analogy illustrates the assumption that many radio hams make about Sporadic E propagation.
 Because it’s June, they assume that all VHF contacts are made via Sporadic E. This presentation strives to explain Sporadic E (Es) propagation and debunk such assumption.

 Sporadic E has many variables – the Sun’s radiation, wind shear, winds and tides, the geomagnetic field, disturbance of the geomagnetic field, meteor characteristics, time, latitude, and tropospheric effects (like mountain turbulence, jet streams and thunderstorms) creating atmospheric gravity waves that propagate upwards.
 As a result of the many variables, it’s impossible to predict when an Es opening will occur.
 Es is most prevalent over the summer months and less frequent in winter.